jelmer/ognibuild/notes/architecture.md

 like e.g. upgrade configure.ac to a newer version, or invoke autoreconf.

 A list of possible fixers can be provided.
-Each fixer will be called (in order) until one of them claims to ahve fixed the issue.
+Each fixer will be called (in order) until one of them claims to have fixed the issue.

 Problems can be converted to Requirements by RequirementFixer